Affirmative Action Fast Facts

 1954 - The US Supreme Court, in Brown v.
 Board of Education, rules that the "separate but equal" doctrine violates the Constitution.

-1961 - President John F. Kennedy creates the Council on Equal Opportunity in an Executive Order.
+1961 - President Kennedy creates the Council on Equal Opportunity in an Executive Order.
 This ensures that federal contractors hire people regardless of race, creed, color or national origin.

 1964 - The Civil Rights Act renders discrimination illegal in the workplace.